ikless01-ctrl/ECG-V2/README.md

 Replace `index.html`, `questions.js`, `script.js`, `style.css`, and `README.md`.
 Keep the `assets/ecgs` directory in place.

 Educational use only.
 The site is not a substitute for clinical judgement.

+## v9 study-atlas expansion

+- Expanded ventricular rhythms, ischaemia/infarction, electrolytes/QT, chamber hypertrophy, bundle blocks and digoxin into multi-image atlases.
+- Added a first set of toggleable highlighted notes to study-guide ECG examples.
+- Highlight coordinates are image-specific and can be refined over time.